zhangwurongyan/P8105_hw3_wz2507/hw3.md

 ![](hw3_files/figure-gfm/unnamed-chunk-17-1.png)<!-- -->

-From the plot we can see that on the time between 8:00 to 12:00, the activity counts are high, espectially on Sunday.
+Comments: From the plot we can see that on the time between 8:00 to 12:00, the activity counts are high, espectially on Sunday.
 On Saturday 16:00 to 17:00, the activities are high.
 This maybe due to people have more time during weekends.
 On Thursday 7:00, the activity is high, which means there might be some specific events happening on that day.
 Furthermore, between 20:00 to 22:00, the activity counts are the highest especially for Wednesday.
 However, most of the activity counts are between 0 to 2500 for each day.